dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 </table>

- *Inherited indicates that student type will be included if the residential projection included that optional type during setup.</br>
+ *Inherited indicates that student type will be included if the residential projection included that optional type during setup.

  **Mobility is calculated with all available student data to ensure the largest sample size possible and consistency year over year.

 ## Suggested Additional Fields: